AlDanial/cloc/README.md

     sudo pkg install cloc                  # FreeBSD
-    sudo port install cloc                 # Mac OS X with MacPorts brew install cloc                      # Mac OS X with Homebrew [](1}}})
+    sudo port install cloc                 # Mac OS X with MacPorts brew install cloc                      # Mac OS X with Homebrew

+Note: I don't control any of these packages.
+If you encounter a bug in cloc using one of the above packages, try with cloc pulled from the latest stable release here on github (link follows below) before submitting a problem report.
+[](1}}})
 <a name="Stable"></a> []({{{1)
 ## Stable release